-Today hepatitis C can be cured in as little as eight weeks β simply, with tablets β and there is a safe vaccine against hepatitis B, as well as effective drugs to manage the condition.
+Today hepatitis C can be cured in as little as eight weeks – simply, with highly effective tablets that have few side effects.
+For hepatitis B, there is a safe vaccine as well as effective drugs to manage the condition and prevent damage to the liver.
 Yet liver cancer is on the rise.
-The latest figures show that in Australia today, an estimated 3,200 people are diagnosed with liver cancer each year, compared with 2000 a decade ago, even though there are more effective prevention tools available now.
+The latest figures show that an estimated 3,200 people in Australia are diagnosed with liver cancer each year, compared with 2000 a decade ago, even though there are more effective prevention tools available now.

 More than 200,000 people in Australia live with hepatitis B; and sadly, 74,000 people in Australia continue to live with hepatitis C even though the antivirals that cure the disease have been universally available in Australian since 2016.